ME-Devansh/Real-Estate-Management-System/README.md

 A GUI for made for maintaining details of various properties and agents dealing with them .

-Also the interface updates the status of property if a property is sold or rented .
+The interface updates the status of property if a property is sold or rented .

-Built with Java using swing
-and mySQL.
+Built with frontend using Java with the help of Swing and used mySQL for the backend.